 Premium features including complimentary travel insurance, more reward points and 24/7 concierge services set platinum credit cards apart from other options.
 Find out more about choosing the right platinum credit card here.

 Platinum credit cards are credit cards with premium benefits and high spending limits.
 Traditionally aimed at only high-income customers, these cards can now be used by people on annual incomes starting from as low as $30,000.
-It is worth thinking carefully about whether a platinum credit card will best suit your needs.
-Keep your financial goals and behaviours top of mind.
+It is worth thinking carefully about whether a platinum credit card will suit your needs.
+Keep your financial goals and behaviours in mind.

 Australian platinum credit cards are a higher prestige credit card that offers extra features and benefits as compared with classic (basic) and gold ranges.
 When you review a platinum credit card, you’ll notice a higher maximum credit limit than less prestigious cards.
 Some platinum credit cards list a maximum credit limit of $100,000, while some cards allow even higher than that.
 As well as this, platinum credit cards have high minimum credit limits — which can be a constraint for credit card users who wish to place lower limits on their cards.